 The user experience (UX) designer job of your dreams is within reach.

 Whether you’ve just graduated or are climbing the ladder, you’ve worked hard for this moment: that great UX designer job.
 But before you can claim that well-earned title, you must complete your most significant design project to date—your UX designer resume.

-Writing a UX resume can be challenging.
+Writing a UX designer resume can be challenging.
 Bullet points and fancy jargon can make you anxious about your abilities and unclear what you should include.

 Your hard work has prepared you for this moment.
 By approaching your resume the same way you would a UX design project, you can create a memorable experience for your resume reader and the many hiring managers you want to impress.

 But first, let’s learn the UX resume workflow essentials.